Crybaby Bridge: Egypt Road, Salem

-Although the bridge is off of Egypt Road near Salem, Ohio, it is actually on what used to be West Pine Lake Rd., which now dead-ends to the east of the bridge.
+Although the bridge is off of Egypt Road near Salem, Ohio, it is actually on what used to be West Pine Lake Roads, which now dead-ends to the east of the bridge.
 Legends attribute the crying baby to one that fell in and accidentally drowned.
 There is also a rumor that there is a cult of some sort in the woods surrounding the bridge.
 In 2010, there was a murder of an elderly woman that was found, strangled to death, and burned just off the bridge.
-The closed road remains as an access way to high-voltage utility lines.
-The "baby cries" have been said to be heard at night or during the day.